Chicken Coop Maintenance 101: The Complete Guide

 Here comes the best part of the routine: collecting your farm-fresh eggs!
 Make it a habit to gather eggs every day.
 This keeps them from getting dirty or accidentally cracked by a clumsy hen.
 Daily collection also discourages your hens from going broody (when they decide to sit on eggs to hatch them).
 While you’re there, you can fluff up the bedding in the nesting boxes a bit.
 When you design your own coop, consider adding exterior nesting boxes for even easier access—you won’t even have to step inside.

-The Quick Spot-Clean
+Mastering the Quick Spot-Clean

 You don’t need to do a full-on deep clean every day.
 A quick spot-clean is all it takes to keep things fresh.
 Grab a small rake or a kitty litter scoop and remove any large droppings or heavily soiled bedding you see on the floor or under the roosting bars.
 This little step takes less than a minute but makes a huge difference in controlling odor and moisture.
 It also makes your big weekly clean-out so much faster.
 Our in-stock coops are designed with easy-to-clean materials that make this daily tidy-up a snap.

-Your Weekly & Monthly Deep-Cleaning Plan
+Your Guide to Weekly & Monthly Deep Cleans

 While your daily tidying keeps things in check, a regular deep clean is essential for your flock’s long-term health and the durability of your coop.
 Think of this as a monthly reset—a chance to scrub away buildup, check for potential problems, and give your chickens a truly pristine home.
 A thorough cleaning prevents the spread of bacteria and parasites and gives you a close-up look at the condition of your coop.
 Setting aside a couple of hours each month for this routine will pay off in happy, healthy hens and a coop that looks great for years to come.

-Step-by-Step Deep Cleaning
+A Simple Step-by-Step Deep Cleaning Guide

 First, move your flock to a safe, enclosed area like a chicken run.
 Then, it’s time to get to work.
 Start by removing everything that isn’t bolted down—feeders, waterers, and roosting bars.
 Thoroughly remove all the old bedding, dirt, and droppings from the floor, walls, and nesting boxes.
 A good scraper will be your best friend here.
 Once the coop is empty, use a mild, non-toxic cleaning solution to scrub every interior surface.
 Pay special attention to corners and roosting bars where grime can accumulate.
 Let everything air dry completely before you add fresh bedding and let your chickens back inside.

-Gather Your Tools and Supplies
+What You'll Need: Tools and Supplies

 Having the right tools makes deep cleaning so much easier.
 You don’t need anything fancy, just a few hardworking essentials.
 I recommend having a sturdy shovel or pitchfork for removing bedding, a wide scraper for stubborn droppings, a stiff-bristled brush for scrubbing, and a wheelbarrow to haul away the old litter.
 For your cleaning solution, you can make a simple mix of equal parts white vinegar and warm water in a spray bottle.
 It’s a fantastic natural disinfectant that’s perfectly safe for your flock once it dries.
 Having dedicated coop accessories and a place to store them will make the whole process run smoothly.